thomas051083/psd-psw/_opsoc-2021/02_programme.md

     </td>
     <td>
       Closing by Emcee<br>
-      A Song Dedicated to Public Officers – Performance by SCDF MPAC<br>
+      A Song Dedicated to Public Officers by SCDF's Music and Performing Arts Club<br>
     </td>
   </tr>
 </table>